robwierzbowski/grunt-build-control/README.md

 grunt.loadNpmTasks('grunt-build-control');
 ```

-*Note*: If you're using a [Yeoman](http://yeoman.io) generator, chances are that you will have [load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks) pre-installed, in which case your Gruntfile will already contain the following one-liner:
+or, as is often the case with [Yeoman](http://yeoman.io) generators, your Gruntfile will already load plugins automatically with:

 ```js
 require('load-grunt-tasks')(grunt);
 ```

-which will automatically load the grunt-build-control plugin for you and require no need for an additional loading command.

 ## buildcontrol task